Will 2014 be the year that the Internet is reined in?

 With the Snowden affair starkly highlighting the issues, the new year is likely to see renewed calls to change the way the Internet is governed.
 In particular, governments that do not favor the free flow of information, especially if it’s through a system designed by Americans, would like to see the Internet regulated in a way that would “Balkanize” it by preventing access to certain websites.

-The debate right now involves two international organizations, usually known by their acronyms, with different views: Icann, the Internet Corporation for Assigned Names and Numbers, and the I.T.U., or International Telecommunication Union.
+The debate right now involves two international organizations, usually known by their acronyms, with different views: Icann, the Internet Goes in 2014 Corporation for Assigned Names and Numbers, and the I.T.U., or International Telecommunication Union.

-Icann, a nonprofit that oversees the Internet’s basic functions, like the assignment of names to websites, was established in 1998 by the United States government to create an international forum for “governing” the Internet.
+Icann, a nonprofit that oversees the Internet’s basic functions, like the assignment of names to websites, was established in 1998 by the United States government to create an international forum for “governing” the Internet Goes in 2014.
 The United States continues to favor this group.

 The I.T.U., created in 1865 as the International Telegraph Convention, is the United Nations telecommunications regulatory agency.
 Nations like Brazil, China and Russia have been pressing the United States to switch governance of the Internet to this organization.